openmobilityfoundation/mobility-data-specification/general-information.md

 OAuth 2.0 is an industry standard authorization framework with a variety of existing tooling.
 The `client_credentials` grant type facilitates generation of tokens that can be used for access by agencies and distributed to data partners.

-If an MDS provider implements this auth scheme, it **MAY** choose to specify token scopes that define access parameters like allowable time ranges.
-These guidelines **SHOULD** be encoded into the returned token in a parseable way.
+If an MDS endpoint producer implements this auth scheme, it **MAY** choose to specify token scopes that define access parameters like allowable time ranges.
+These guidelines **SHOULD** be encoded into the returned token in a parsable way.

 [Top][toc]